The average American should expect to live about 78.7 years, according to the Centers for Disease Control and Prevention.

 Ever go to the store only to find later you already had what you just bought?
 Ever give up looking for a piece of paper, do the work again, then find the original days later?

 Staying on top of your stuff means less looking, more lounging.
 Step one: If you have too much stuff, get rid of it.
 The less you have to look through, the more organized you’ll be.
-See “7 Unusual Ways to Declutter Your Home.”
+See “7 Unusual but Effective Ways to Declutter Your Home.”

 Once you organize your stuff, organize your paper by digitizing and storing it in the cloud.
 It will be easier to find and take up no space.
 See “7 Foolproof Tricks to Tame Your Paperwork.”